 Add salt to taste.
 Drink salty bone broth (Peter Attia likes bouillon dissolved in hot water, but I prefer the real stuff).
 Sprinkle a little salt in your water.

-Although losing water doesn’t really flush out magnesium like it does other electrolytes, we do need extra magnesium to regulate sodium and potassium levels in the body.
-Leafy greens like spinach (again) are great sources of magnesium, as are most nuts and seeds.
-I just found a sack of sprouted watermelon seeds at Costco that give you 35% of the RDI for magnesium per ounce.
+Although losing water doesn’t really flush out magnesium like it does other electrolytes, we do need extra magnesium to regulate sodium and potassium levels in the body.7 Leafy greens like spinach (again) are great sources of magnesium, as are most nuts and seeds.
 Even though low-carb and sweeteners don’t usually mix, I’d say the huge amount of magnesium in blackstrap molasses makes a tablespoon worth adding.

 You may have to dip into the supplement bin for this one.
 Any magnesium ending in “-ate” will do: glycinate, citrate, malate, etc. And once again, it’s one of those cases where almost everyone can probably use extra magnesium regardless of their current diet.
 It’s simply a good nutrient to have.

-Part of the low-carb flu comes down to poor energy availability: when you take away the energy source you’ve been relying on all your life, it takes awhile to feel normal.
+Part of the low-carb flu comes down to poor energy availability: when you take away the energy source you’ve been relying on all your life, it takes a while to feel normal.
 Similar to MCTs but more so, ketone esters “force” ketone availability.
-And while I’m skeptical of taking large amounts of supplemental ketones on top of a high-carb diet (so are others), I can imagine them helping the newly low-carb speed up the adaptation process and overcome the low-carb flu.
+And while I’m skeptical of taking large amounts of supplemental ketones on top of a high-carb diet, I can imagine them helping the newly low-carb speed up the adaptation process and overcome the low-carb flu.